Company Logo

 10

 Central Govt.
-Civilian Employees who have rendered not less than 3 years regular and continuous service as on closing date for receipt of application
+Civilian Employees who have rendered not less than 3 years regular and continuous service as on closing date for receipt of application.

 Up to 40 years of age